 Welcome to my website!
-I am currently Associate Professor (PD Dr.) at Ruhr-University Bochum, Germany, where I focus on the creative intersections of U.S. literature, art, and media.
+I am currently Associate Professor of American Literary and Cultural Studies at Ruhr-University Bochum, Germany, where I focus on the creative intersections between U.S. literature, media, and art.

-In 2017 I completed my Habilitation at TU Dortmund, where I received the venia legendi in American Literary and Cultural Studies with a thesis titled Ahab in Love: The Creative Reception of Moby-Dick in Popular Culture (in prepartion for publication).
+In 2017 I completed my Habilitation at TU Dortmund, where I received the venia legendi in American Literary and Cultural Studies with a thesis titled Ahab in Love: The Creative Reception of Moby-Dick in Popular Culture (in preparation for publication).

-My research areas include:
+My research and teaching interests include:

 - US Literature, Media and Culture from the early 19th Century to the 21st Century

 - Adaptation Studies

 - Digital Archives and Databases, Periodical Research, Reception Studies

 - US American Poetry: Print Poetry, Illustrated Poetry, Performance Poetry (incl.
 Poetry Slams), Poetryfilms and E-Poetry